 - The police report created by the responding officer

 - Photos you share with us from the accident scene

 - Your medical records

-- Your current and future medical bills for accident-related injuries
+- Your past, current, and future medical bills

 - Pain and suffering

 The Fitch Law Firm LLC will help you explore your damages and submit documentation of their value in your claim or lawsuit.

 Your Time to Sue Is Limited Under Ohio Law